Teaching Your Preschool Learners

 to be an integral part of their learning experience and teaching

 children to read from birth and beyond is essential to get your kids on

 the path of a life long love of learning.

 So, what are some typical preschool reading skills?
-Your preschool learners should have the ability to:
+Your preschool learners should have the ability to recognize the following:

 - Difference between upper and lower case letters